 The Arizona Rand is also more recently known as the Roadside Mine.
 The mine has been absorbed by the Katherine Gold Mine conglomerate and worked at a great profit for many years.
 The mine as it sits today consists of a large stoped cavern with some unmapped drifts and winzes.
-It is a massive development which clearly showcases veins of gold ore along with some defined copper and sulphide silver.
+It is a massive development which clearly showcases veins of gold ore along with some defined copper and sulfide silver.
 It is a commercial size deposit and working that could be worked by a small group of miners under casual use, or it could be restored to a commercial operation with the substantial reserves.
-The mine was abandoned when the Katherine Mine went bankrupt, and has been held by smaller companies for the past 20 years.
+The mine was abandoned when the Katherine Mine went bankrupt and has been held by smaller companies for the past 20 years.

 Access to the mine is clear on county roads and the mine can be accessed with a 2WD vehicle.
 There is ample parking and staging areas for most any need or use.

 This is a large operation and will require some permitting for full production.
 Gold Rush can assist in filing of documentation and legal guidance at clients request.